 Hindgut Function in Horses

-Hindgut acidosis is a condition of sustained low pH in the cecum which is detrimental to fibre-digesting microbes and contributes to serious health problems such as chronic inflammation, laminitis, and tying up.
+Hindgut acidosis is a condition of sustained low pH in the cecum which is detrimental to fibre-digesting microbes and contributes to serious health problems such as systemic inflammation, diarrhea, endotoxemia with fever, and potentially laminitis.

 Signs of Acidosis in Horses